jhudsl/tidyversecourse/manuscript/prediction.md

 The first thing we need to do to perform this process is split our training data into cross validation samples.

-Technically creating our testing and training set out of our original training data is sometimes considered a form of [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)){target="_blank"}, called the holdout method.
+Technically creating our testing and training set out of our original training data is sometimes considered a form of [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)), called the holdout method.

-The reason we do this it so we can get a better sense of the accuracy of our model using data that we did not train it on.
+The reason we do this is so we can get a better sense of the accuracy of our model using data that we did not train on.

-However, we can do a better job of optimizing our model for accuracy if we also perform another type of [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)){target="_blank"} on just the newly defined training set that we just created.
+However, we can do a better job of optimizing our model for accuracy if we also perform another type of [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) on just the newly defined training set that we just created.

-There are many [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)){target="_blank"} methods and most can be easily implemented using the `rsample` package.
+There are many [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) methods and most can be easily implemented using the `rsample` package.
 See [here](https://cran.r-project.org/web/packages/rsample/rsample.pdf) for options.

-Here, we will use a very popular method called either [v-fold or k-fold cross validation](https://machinelearningmastery.com/k-fold-cross-validation/){target="_blank"}.
+Here, we will use a very popular method called either [v-fold or k-fold cross validation](https://machinelearningmastery.com/k-fold-cross-validation/).

 This method involves essentially preforming the holdout method iteratively with the training data.

-First, the training set is divided into $v$ (or often called called $k$) equally sized smaller pieces.
+First, the training set is divided into {$$}v{/$$} (or often called called {$$}k{/$$}) equally sized smaller pieces.
-The number of $v$ subsets to use is also a bit arbitrary, although generally speaking using 10 folds is good practice, but this depends on the variability and size of your dataset.
+The number of {$$}v{/$$} subsets to use is also a bit arbitrary, although generally speaking using 10 folds is good practice, but this depends on the variability and size of your dataset.

 We are going to use 4 folds for the sake of expediency and simplicity.

 ![](images/book_figures/vfold.png)

-The model will be trained on  $v$-1 subsets of the data iteratively (removing a different $v$ until all possible $v$-1 sets have been evaluated), while one fold will be saved to act as a test set.
+The model will be trained on  {$$}v{/$$}-1 subsets of the data iteratively (removing a different {$$}v{/$$} until all possible {$$}v{/$$}-1 sets have been evaluated), while one fold will be saved to act as a test set.
 This will give us a sense of the out-of-sample (meaning not the entire training sample) performance of the model.

 In the case of tuning, multiple values for the hyperparameter are tested to determine what yields the best model performance.